1,000m² Stage 1

 4,200m² Stage 2

-In order to increase daylight penetration and enable natural ventilation the whole ground floor brick façade was demolished and replaced by high performance timber framed double glazing.
-Large bi-fold doors open the space to the external timber deck, thereby blurring the boundary between inside and outside to extend the learning spaces.
+To maximise daylight penetration and enable natural ventilation, the external concrete façade of the existing building was replaced by high performance timber framed double glazing.
+Very large sliding doors along classroom edges open to the external balconies, blurring the boundary between inside and outside.

 - Flexible, diverse design of learning spaces allowing individual and group learning areas, with translucent sliding panels and intimate nooks